crclark/graph-anns/README.md

 ### Remove backpointers

 Do we really need backpointers?
 They give us more neighbors when searching but otherwise don't seem to be used for anything.
 Double-check.
-The reason to be interested in backpointers is because they may be using more memory than expected, but I am still not sure.
+The reason to be interested in backpointers is because they account for roughly 50% of the data structure's memory usage.

 Also used during RRNP, but we could just use out-neighbors, right?